paymentwall/paymentwall.github.io/docs/integration-direct-brick-charge.md

   </div>
 </div>

 Paymentwall instant payment notification, [pingback](/reference/pingback-home), will be sent immediately once a charge request is achieved.
-Your delivery should be performed according to the [type](/reference/pingback-home#pingback-type) of our pingback.
+Your delivery should be performed according to the [type](/reference/pingback-home#pingback-type) of our *pingback*.
 You may also define your own parameter as additional parameters in [charge request](#charge-request) which can be set as [custom pingback parameters](/reference/pingback/custom-parameter) for transparent transmission in charge request.

+***

 ## Storing a card after charge

-If you want to store the credit card for future use, you can store the permanent token, ```card.token``` field of [charge response object](#charge-response-object), and use it for a new charge request later.
+If you want to store the credit card for future use, you can store the *permanent token*, ```card.token``` field of [charge response object](#charge-response-object), and use it for a new charge request later.

-{% assign codeId = "desktop-brick-charge-store-card-request" %}
+{% assign codeId = "brick-charge-store-card-request" %}
 <div class="docs-code" id="{{ codeId }}">
   <ul class="docs-code-tabs">
     <li>